Medical Assistance

 Life Estate and Joint Tenancy Interests

-If a person owns a life estate or joint tenancy interest in real property when he or she dies, and the interest was established on or after August 1, 2003, that interest remains subject to a lien after death to satisfy repayment of MA.
+If a person owns a life estate or joint tenancy interest in real property at the time of death, and the interest was established on or after August 1, 2003, that interest remains subject to a lien after death to satisfy repayment of MA.
 Recovery on a life estate is limited to the value of the person's interest on the date of death as determined by the Life Estates Mortality Table.

 Exceptions to Liens

-Exceptions to filing or collection on an MA Lien or NPC is provided in the MA Estate Recovery Manual.
+Exceptions to filing or collecting on an MA Lien or NPC are provided in the MA Estate Recovery Manual.

 American Indian and Alaskan Native Exemptions